PatrikAAberg/dmce/README.md

 Currently recommended clang-check (llvm) version: 17

-## How to get started

-### Alternative 1: Install Using .deb package
+### Install and setup

-Create the package
+dmce is currently installed using Ubuntu/Debian packages.
+To build an installable dmce package from source:

     $ git clone https://github.com/PatrikAAberg/dmce.git
     $ cd dmce
     $ ./build-deb

-or find the latest released package in "releases" to the right on this page.
-Build or download it, install and set up dmce:
+You can also find the latest released package in "releases" to the right on this page.
+To install on Ubuntu/Debian:

     $ dpkg -i dmce-X.Y-Z.deb    # To uninstall: $ dpkg -r dmce

     $ dmce-setup

-This will produce a .dmceconfig file at /home/$USER and a dmce configuration directory at /home/$USER/.config.
-Modify the files in this directory to directly control DMCE behaviour OR use the "dmce-set-profile" tool which has some pre-set profiles that handle common use-cases.
+The above will install the neccesary executables, create a default .dmceconfig file at /home/$USER and a set up a dmce configuration directory at /home/$USER/.config.
+Modify the files in this directory to directly control DMCE behaviour OR use the "dmce-set-profile" tool AND/OR use override switches available in the (dmce) tool itself.
+The first two will be persistent, and the latter will be be used one-time only.

-### Please note!
-The "dmce-launcher" executable in earlier versions (dmce 1.81 and lower) is now replaced by "dmce", se example 1 below.
-This is part of an ongoing refactoring that will lead up to v2.0.0 (coming soon!).

 ## Example 1: A simple, general example of probing